The X Caddis, with its trailing Zelon shuck, can emulate both the dun and emerger stages of a hatching caddis.

 - Uni Thread 6/0 in Olive Dun or Brown

-- Zelon fibre in ginger color (or Antron yarn as a substitute)
+- Zelon fiber in ginger color (or Antron yarn as a substitute)

-- Dark brown or olive dubbing for the body (Antron dubbing a good choice, or Superfine Dry Fly dubbing)
+- Dark brown or olive dubbing for the body (Antron dubbing is a good choice or Superfine Dry Fly dubbing)

 - Natural deer hair